 To get a quick and simple van insurance quote, you’ll need:

-- Your personal details including your claims history and any driving convictions
+- Your personal details, including your age, where you live, your claims history and any driving convictions

 - Details of any additional drivers you want on the insurance

 - The estimated annual mileage of your flatbed van